vijaykodam/kubernetes-readonly-mcp/README.md

 Verify that your MCP Host/Client is restarted and the kubernetes-readonly-mcp MCP server is visible in the list.

-You can use Amazon Q CLI, Claude Desktop, VSCode + Cline, or any other MCP-compatible client.
+You can use Amazon Q CLI, Claude Desktop, VSCode + Cline, or any other MCP client.

 ## Example Prompts